The 29th annual Eastside Culture Crawl

 Yvonne Hanson

 A Vancouver-based fashion and street photographer.
 Yvonne works as full time as a fashion photographer, and travels often to work in different cities.
 She spends hours on foot in each city capturing street photography on film, and strives to create pieces that put her unique spin on famous locations around the world.
 The majority of her street photography is captured on 35mm film, and many of her works feature multiple exposures captured in-camera.
-In addition to her work as a photographer, Yvonne creates educational youtube videos and short form content related to photography where she discusses the history, process, and science of the art.

 https://culturecrawl.ca/artists/yhanson_photography